Sales, Customer Success & Account Management job market report cover, Baltimore-Columbia-Towson, MD, 2026-05

 Executive Verdict

-Best positioned: The best odds right now go to mid-career account managers, customer success managers, and sales leaders who can show quantified renewal, expansion, or quota results, plus CRM fluency, and who are open to on-site or hybrid work where about 85% of local postings sit.[13][12][14][6]
+Best positioned: The best odds right now are for mid-career account managers, customer success managers, and consultative sellers who can show revenue retention, expansion, or renewal results and are open to on-site or hybrid work, because about 60% of local postings are mid-level and about 60% are on-site.[6][7]

 What Changed Recently